Shareoff/floating_text_movement/README.md

 ## Final Words
 This is completely superfluous and extra but hey I find it funny so why not Go wild, have fun, and let me know if you used it (because funny!)

+## Changelog
+1.2: Fixed bug where using colors with Back/Elastic easings could cause invalid color values. (oops) 1.1: Fixed flickering bug (thanks 9th and kirbycreep!).
+Lowered default event interval to 0.01 of a beat.
+1.0: Created this script!